pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 820 DSA | Linked List

+I'm Continuing to learn Linked List in LeetCode, today I solved some problems with Linked List and did other problems with String and Arrays, tomorrow start with the design of my next API.

 #### Day 819 DSA | Linked List

 I solved three problems in LeetCode, I think that I achieved an understanding of how works the Linked List, well I have more exercises to solve in the card of LeetCode, I am focused on Data Structures and Algorithms.